thirumurthis/Learnings/Jaeger/install_jaeger.md

   name: simplest
 ```

+#### How to install the KIND cluster and Jaeger

+* Once the yaml files are stored under a directory, we can use the below script from GitBash to install the Jaeger Instance in Docker Desktop

-- Shell script to install the jeager operator
+* Shell script that installs the Jaeger operator

 ```sh
 #! /bin/sh